 Cultural Anthropology does not publish special issues or book reviews.

 The journal’s online submission system is the only acceptable means of submitting a manuscript for review.
 Manuscripts sent directly to the editors will not be considered.
-If you encounter any technical difficulties with the submission system, please contact email@example.com for assistance.
+If you encounter any technical difficulties, please contact firstname.lastname@example.org for assistance.

 The target length of your initial submission should be 9,000 words, including notes and references.
 Manuscripts over 9,500 words will be returned for further editing.
 All submissions must include an abstract of no more than 150 words, as well as 5–7 keywords.
 Manuscripts submitted to Cultural Anthropology should not be under simultaneous consideration by any other journal or have been published elsewhere.